autotelicum/Smooth-CoffeeScript/interactive/interactive-coffeescript.md

 and the changes you make take effect instantly.
 To open an editor, touch or click on the program text in the example.

-You can choose to disable automatic evaluation in the menu at the top of this page; then you will have to use a keystroke combination instead.
-There you can also choose between editing in a plain text area or with the embedded CodeMirror editor.
-If you have a compatible browser then try the CodeMirror option --- it has syntax highlighting and semi-automatic indentation.

 [^3]: Some examples are read-only and can not be executed.
 A few are locked to avoid spoiling exercises, some because they are intended to run on a server, and a few only show a concept without the surrounding program.

+You can choose to disable automatic evaluation in the menu at the top of this page; then you will have to use a keystroke combination instead.[^manual] There you can also choose between editing in a plain text area or with the embedded CodeMirror editor.
+If you have a compatible browser then try the CodeMirror option --- it has syntax highlighting and semi-automatic indentation.

+[^manual]: Manual evaluation is only intended for net-books and mobile devices without sufficient processing power.
+It is more inconvenient when you have to remember to evaluate _every_ time you have typed something.
+In particular code attached to `Run` buttons do _not_ change unless the newly entered program text is evaluated.

 >**Tip**: Some browsers may become unresponsive when running for example a never ending loop --- so save work you may